Lin-Kyi/lin-kyi.github.io/index.md

 Hi!
 My name is Lin (she/her).
 I am a PhD student at the Max Planck Institute for Security and Privacy (MPI-SP) where I am supervised by [Asia Biega](https://asiabiega.github.io/) in the Responsible Computing Group.

 My work sits at the intersection of security and privacy, human-computer interaction, and tech policy.
-I use empirical user research methods from human-computer interaction to research how we can move towards responsible data collection, centered on consent as a foundation for building ethical technologies.
+I use empirical user research methods from human-computer interaction to research how we can move towards more responsible data collection, centered on consent as a foundation for building ethical technologies.
 My research makes the following contributions:
 1. Improve and understand the consent ecosystem under the GDPR beyond the user interface;
 2. Mitigate emerging challenges to consent (i.e., informing consent and responsible data collection guidelines for GenAI); and
 3. Propose a collective data governance framework for consent based on insights from 1 and 2, which could give people more leverage over their data